 The Partnership uses the full cost method of accounting for its oil and natural gas properties.
 Under this method, all acquisition, exploration and development costs, including certain internal costs, are capitalized and amortized on a composite unit of production method based on proved oil, natural gas liquids and natural gas reserves.
 Internal costs capitalized to the full cost pool represent management's estimate of costs incurred directly related to exploration and development activities such as geological and other administrative costs associated with overseeing the exploration and development activities.
 All internal costs not directly associated with exploration and development activities were charged to expense as they were incurred.
-Sales of oil and natural gas properties, whether or not being amortized currently, are accounted for as adjustments of capitalized costs, with no gain or loss recognized, unless such adjustments would significantly alter the relationship between capitalized costs and proved reserves of oil, natural gas liquids and natural gas properties.
-At December 31, 2016 and 2015, the Partnership's oil and natural gas properties consist solely of mineral interests in oil and natural gas properties.
+Sales of oil and natural gas properties, whether or not being amortized currently, are accounted for as adjustments of capitalized costs, with no gain or loss recognized, unless such adjustments would significantly alter the relationship between capitalized costs and proved reserves of oil, natural gas liquids and natural gas.
+At December 31, 2017 and 2016, the Partnership's oil and natural gas properties consist solely of mineral interests in oil and natural gas properties.

 Depletion of evaluated oil and natural gas properties is computed on the units of production method, whereby capitalized costs are amortized over total proved reserves.
-The average depletion rate per barrel equivalent unit of production was \$12.67, \$17.88 and \$24.89 for the years ended December 31, 2016, 2015 and 2014, respectively.
-Depletion for oil and gas properties was \$29.8 million, \$35.4 million and \$27.6 million for the years ended December 31, 2016, 2015 and 2014, respectively.
+The average depletion rate per barrel equivalent unit of production was \$10.07, \$12.67 and \$17.88 for the years ended December 31, 2017, 2016 and 2015, respectively.
+Depletion for oil and gas properties was \$40.5 million, \$29.8 million and \$35.4 million for the years ended December 31, 2017, 2016 and 2015, respectively.

 Under the full cost method of accounting, the Partnership is required to perform a ceiling test each quarter.
 The test determines a limit, or ceiling, on the book value of the proved oil and gas properties.
 Net capitalized costs are limited to the lower of unamortized cost net of deferred income taxes, or the cost center ceiling.
 The cost center ceiling is defined as the sum of (a) estimated future net revenues, discounted at 10% per annum, from proved reserves, based on the trailing 12-month unweighted average of the first-day-of-the-month price, adjusted for any contract provisions and excluding the estimated abandonment costs for properties with asset retirement obligations recorded on the balance sheet, (b) the cost of properties not being amortized, if any, and (c) the lower of cost or market value of unproved properties included in the cost being amortized.
 If the net book value exceeds the ceiling, an impairment or non-cash writedown is required.
 During the years ended December 31, 2016 and 2015, the Partnership recorded impairments on proved oil and natural gas properties of \$47.5 million and \$3.4 million, respectively.
-No impairment on proved oil and natural gas properties was recorded for the year ended December 31, 2014.
+No impairment on proved oil and natural gas properties was recorded for the year ended December 31, 2017.